-Communities Regional Economic discuss the regional measures required systematically mitigate the impact the discusion COVID-19.
-Specifically, existing strategies, highlighted current challenges interrogated opportunities in the development ar implementation of innovative regior response strategies to COVID-19 in Afric modalities discussed also mobilisation of resources to suppo regions in the containment of t COVID-19 pandemic, and mitigation of socio-economic impact among oth topics.
+Regional Economic Communities discuss the regional measures required systematically mitigate the impact COVID-19.
+Specifically, the discussion strategies, existing highlighted challenges interrogated current opportunities in the development as implementation of innovative regior response strategies to COVID-19 in Afric modalities discussed also mobilisation of resources to suppo regions in the containment of t COVID-19 pandemic, and mitigation of socio-economic impact among oth topics.